dotnet/AspNetCore.Docs/aspnetcore/fundamentals/host/generic-host.md

 ### Run

-<xref:Microsoft.Extensions.Hosting.HostingAbstractionsHostExtensions.Run*> runs the app and blocks the calling thread until the host is shut down:
+<xref:Microsoft.Extensions.Hosting.HostingAbstractionsHostExtensions.Run*> runs the app and blocks the calling thread until the host is shut down.

 ### RunAsync

-<xref:Microsoft.Extensions.Hosting.HostingAbstractionsHostExtensions.RunAsync*> runs the app and returns a <xref:System.Threading.Tasks.Task> that completes when the cancellation token or shutdown is triggered:
+<xref:Microsoft.Extensions.Hosting.HostingAbstractionsHostExtensions.RunAsync*> runs the app and returns a <xref:System.Threading.Tasks.Task> that completes when the cancellation token or shutdown is triggered.

 ### RunConsoleAsync